xscotophilic/smart-green-house/README.md

   - Update the configs (in config folder).
   - Host this github repo.
   - Authenticate the user in mongoDB.
-  - Change the REST API url in python code.
+  - Change the REST API url (self.API_ENDPOINT) in python code (SmartGreenhouse.py).
-  - Run the Python code.
+  - Run the Python code (SmartGreenhouse.py).

 ---